 NOTE: The present document does not specify the resource owner.

 The access token shall include the resource owner ID and the API invoker ID.
 The resource owner ID is the GPSI.
 The API invoker ID binds the token to the API invoker.
 To avoid privacy issues, GPSI should be different from MSISDN, SUPI etc.

+Authorization information/authorization revocation information is transferred between the ROF and the CCF via secure CAPIF-8 reference point.

+The resource owner is authenticated before being allowed to manage the resource owner authorization information.

+The resource owner authenticates implicit by providing resource owner authorization information to the ROF, which allows ROF to authenticate towards the CCF.

+Ressource owner authorization information / authorization revocation information is XXX…

+NOTE: How to authenticate the resource owner is left to implementation.

 The AEF shall check if the token includes resOwnerId claim, which includes resource owner ID, to identify that it is a token used in RNAA.

 AEF shall do the authorization check of the API invocation request for accessing the resources of the resource owner.
 AEF checks the request against the token, including: